AlexsLemonade/OpenPBTA-analysis/analyses/telomerase-activity-prediction/README.md

 6. Generate plots for the analysis modules.

-7. Explore how certain results may be influenced if only tumors passing a given tumor purity threshold are considered.
+7. Explore how results for stranded libraries may be influenced if only tumors passing a given tumor purity threshold are considered.
+This exploration is performed in `07_EXTEND-at-threshold.Rmd`.